The Perfect Grilled Steak

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Follow these 6 steps from a chef on how to grill a perfect steak.
-Grilled steak with a delicious, flavorful crust on the outside while keeping the inside juicy and tender is easier than you think.
+Follow these six steps from a chef on how to make the perfect grilled steak with Garlic Herb Butter.
+Spoiler alert: You’ll need to remove it from the grill sooner than you think!
+This recipe yields steak with a delicious, flavorful crust on the outside while keeping the inside juicy and tender.

 How to Grill Steak: 6 Steps to Perfection

-Here’s a step-by-step guide to help you grill steak like a pro…
+Follow this step-by-step guide from a chef to help you grill steak like a pro…

 If you’re like me, you might need to start with the basics: what are the different cuts of steak?
 Hy-Vee’s Summer Grilling Guide has a helpful infographic…